AlbertPerezB/CagHome/README.md

 ```
 ## Observability
 ### Traces
 In the Aspire web dashboard, navigate to the "Traces" tab to see the traces emitted by the application.
-You can filter by service name, operation name, or custom attributes to find specific traces.
+You can filter by service name, operation name, or custom <br>
+attributes to find specific traces.
 ### Structured Logs
 In the **Structured** tab in the dashboard, the structured logs are found.
 These show all logs for all components and can be filtered.
-The current configuration includes logs from CagHome with level
+The current configuration <br>
-**Information** or higher and other logs are only included if they have level **Warning** or higher.
-This can be configured in each project's appsettings like so:
+includes logs from CagHome with level **Information** or higher and other logs are only included if they have level **Warning** or higher.
+This can be configured <br>
+in each project's appsettings like so:
 ```csharp
 {
   "Logging": {